JanHerca/urantiapedia/output/wikijs/en/article/Earl_Jabay/God_playing.md

 The authority issue—we might call it the “god-problem”—is a core problem in human life.
 It is almost insultingly simple.
 It seeks to answer the question: “Who is Number  One?”
 The candidates are only two, God or self.
 For much of our lives, all humans nominate themselves.

 Right from the very beginning, most of the precious time in our lives is devoted to the resolution of the difficult yet fascinating problem of who is in charge.
 The first thing a baby does when it comes into the world is to seek to establish its kingdom.
 It is hungry.
 It cries.
 A weary mother hears, understands, and responds.
 At a later time, the baby will feel uncomfortable in its nether regions.
 Again it will cry.
 Each time the king cries, it is obeyed.
 Roughly nine times each day, it cries to be fed or have its diaper changed.
 Each occasion tests the authority of its kingdom.
 And after each victory, the king will conclude there is none in the world higher than itself.
 The king is number one.
 The king is a god.

+> By all means they try to hold me secure who love me in this world.
+But it is otherwise with thy love which is greater than theirs, and thou keepest me free.
+>
+> Lest I forget them they never venture to leave me alone.
+But day passes by after day and thou art not seen.
+>
+> If I call not thee in my prayers, if I keep not thee in my heart, thy love for me still waits for my love.
+>
+> _Gitanjali_

 Not too far into the future, its authority will be challenged.
 Mostly the problem is mother.
 Over matters such as toilet training.
 The king is furious about lack of consultation.
 The enemies are recognized.
 The battle begins.
 Every parent can testify to the unbelievable strength and persistence of a young child's will.
 The tragedy is, of course, that when a young child wins the contest of wills, it loses.
 The battle continues throughout childhood into adulthood, with individuals all the time learning increasingly sophisticated strategies to get their own way.
 A great deal of time is spent on learning divide and conquer tactics.
 When firstly parents and later, other authorities, are divided, it is possible to go through the breach.
 The holy crusade graduates from the home to the schools, the streets, and the community.